wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/wazuh-agent.rst

       # tar -xzvf wazuh_agent.tar.gz
       # cd ~/wazuh_files_backup/<DATE_TIME>

-Restoring Wazuh agent files on Linux endpoints
+Restoring Wazuh agent files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Perform the steps below to restore Wazuh agent files on a Linux endpoint.
+Perform the steps below to restore the Wazuh agent files on a Linux endpoint.

 #.
 Stop the Wazuh agent to prevent any modification to the Wazuh agent files during the restore process: